 Email is by far, the most profitable marketing channel most publishers use.
 So it’s no surprise that building an email list is one of the most important items on a publisher’s to-do list (or at least it should be.)

 At Mequoda, we’ve been singing this song long before brands started creating content on their blogs, and much longer than “content marketing” has been a buzzword.
 We’ve been preaching freemiums to the choir for as long as we’ve been in business, and our skipper Don Nicholas has been trailblazing that path even longer.

 That’s why freemiums are part of our backbone.
-We don’t have a single client without an arsenal of free products they use upon launch to start building an email list.
-Our current benchmark email capture rate is 2.6%, with individual member websites capturing anywhere between one and 6% of their monthly new unique website visitors.
-But the industry as a whole is closer to 0.01%.
+We don’t launch a digital magazine publishing system without an arsenal of freebies to use upon launch to start building an email list.
+Our publishing partners average a 2% email capture rate, but the industry as a whole is closer to a dismal 0.01%.

 If, during a given month, you have 100,000 unique visitors arrive at your website (according to Google Analytics or a comparable measurement tool) and 2,000 of these unique visitors become new email subscribers through your freemiums (according to your email management program or service), your freemium conversion rate is 2% (2,000/100,000 = .02 or 2.0%).

-I tend to think publishers have this task way easier than brands.
-When you subscribe to an email newsletter from a brand’s blog, you know content isn’t their priority.
-You’ll download a freebie and probably get subscribed to an array of marketing emails with a low priority of sending you the type of content that caused you to sign up in the first place.
+We tend to think publishers have this task way easier than brands.
+When you subscribe to an email newsletter from a brand’s blog, you might suspect that content isn’t their priority.
+You’ll download a freebie and may get subscribed to an array of marketing emails instead of receiving the type of content that caused you to sign up in the first place.

 Download a FREE copy of Best Email Subject Lines for Selling Premium Subscriptions and Memberships and discover an extensive list of email subject line frameworks that are consistently proven to sell and boost revenue for publishers.